makinteract/vscode-microbit-micropython/README.md

 ![V1](https://img.shields.io/badge/micro:bit-V1-green)
 ![V2](https://img.shields.io/badge/micro:bit-V2-blue)

-> ⚠️ Possible breaking changes in version 0.1.28
-> Version 0.1.28 might result in breaking changes as we removed our dependency on the `uflash` project.
-Please report problems using the [issues page](https://github.com/makinteract/vscode-microbit-micropython/issues).

 This extension provides a self-contained developing environment for developing with **MicroPython** using the **micro:bit** platform.

 ![](images/overview.png)

 It allows to initialize a project with an optional template example, to upload a python _sketch_ (terminology borrowed from [Processing](<https://en.wikipedia.org/wiki/Processing_(programming_language)>)) on the micro:bit, or to remove/get files from the micro:bit file system.
 IntelliSense for function name completion is available for both the default micro:bit functionalities and for user-specified libraries.

+> ⚠️ Possible breaking changes in version 0.1.28
+> Version 0.1.28 might result in breaking changes as we removed our dependency on the `uflash` project and updgraded to the latest micro:bit firmware.
+Please report problems using the [issues page](https://github.com/makinteract/vscode-microbit-micropython/issues).

+## Commands

 To see the commands for the extension, use the command palette (**Windows / Linux**: `CTRL + Shift + P`, **Mac**: `⌘ + Shift + P`) and search for `micro:bit-python`.
 You will see the following list.